MohamedFarrag28/Muiltimeter/README.md

 # Muiltimeter

-- Simple multimeter that can measure :
+- Simple multimeter that can measure (current-Voltage-Resistance-Frequency-Inductance-Capacitance) :

-                  (current-Voltage-Resistance-Frequency-Inductance-Capacitance) .

          - By using the virtual terminal we print the modes for  the user ,  that he can  choose between them.
          - 0-->Ammeter